 would be less camouflaged in the trees and grass and therefore more

 easily picked out by predators.
-It is also thought that females have a preference for Light Green males so other colours are quickly bred out.
+It is also known that they prefer light green mates so other colours are selected against through breeding also.

-I believe the name came about because the exhibition budgerigars in England were far ahead of other countries, so they were being exported all around the world.
+The name came about because the exhibition budgerigars in England were far ahead of other countries, so they were being exported all around the world.
 So people were able to get show budgie from England, and called them english budgies, to distinguish them from locally bred ones.

 The 'ideal' for show budgies has led to them being bred to look quite different from wild ones.
-They have larger feathers which puff out to make them look much bigger and a different shape.
-In many places the label of English Budgie has simply become the name for good quality show birds.
+They are much bigger and have larger feathers which puff out to make them look even bigger and a different shape.
+In many places the label of english budgie has simply become the name for good quality show birds.
 However, that is only really an accurate label if the bird came from England, or maybe if it was bred 100% from birds from there.

-is really no difference between these budgies and any other, in the
+is really no difference between these budgies other than how they look, in the